Decoded Intelligence Signal

 What makes Bitcoin different from regular money?

-Bitcoin operates without government or bank control, exists only digitally, and has a fixed supply of 21 million coins.
-Unlike regular money that can be printed infinitely, Bitcoin's scarcity is built into its code.
-It enables direct peer-to-peer transactions globally without intermediaries, operating 24/7 across borders.
+Bitcoin operates without government or bank control, exists only digitally, and has a permanently fixed supply of 21 million coins.
+Unlike fiat currency, which central banks can issue in unlimited quantities, Bitcoin's scarcity is enforced by its protocol code.
+It enables direct peer-to-peer transactions globally without intermediaries, runs continuously twenty-four hours a day, and is not subject to seizure or inflation by any central authority.

 Common Misconception